 Some ways people deliver or file the lien in the wrong location is by getting the addresses wrong in the first place.
 Before delivering and recording a lien, you must make sure that you have the correct addresses and information for all recipients, so that includes the owner, lender, general contractor, and government office.

 There are many cases where claimants try to file the mechanics lien in the wrong government office.
 In CA, mechanics liens can’t be filed through the state, city, or town offices.
 To make sure that your lien is properly recorded, it must be filed with the county clerk because property records are kept at county-level in California.
-Also remember that it must be filed with the county clerk of the county where the property is located.
-If you file a California mechanics lien with the wrong county clerk, it will be invalid.
+Also remember that it must be filed with the clerk of the county where the property is located.
+If you file a California mechanics lien with the wrong clerk, it will be invalid.

 Following the California mechanics lien law